Our ambassadors

 £7 a month could help a specialist advisor offer tailored advice, information and support to someone for their mental health and money problems.

-£10 a month could help 2 people be part of a peer support group for a year, offering them acceptance and reassurance
+£10 a month could help two people be part of a peer support group for a year, offering them acceptance and reassurance.

 How much would you like to donate monthly?